ISISComputingGroup/ibex_developers_manual/Install-Visual-Studio.md

 Install a version of visual studio.
-2010 is used by most developers unless you are on windows 10 in which case install 2017.
+2010 is used by most developers unless you are on windows 10 in which case install 2017 or 2019.

 # Install Visual Studio 2010
 Install Visual Studio 2010